-Selecting the right content management system (CMS) to handle such massive traffic and data, like in the case of NASA, is fundamental to any business’s successful endeavor.
+Selecting the right content management system (CMS) to handle such massive traffic and data (like in the case of NASA), is fundamental to any business’ endeavors of success.
 It’s the reason behind the relaunch and migration of www.nasa.gov onto Drupal — a secure, scalable, and dynamic CMS — that has resulted in a reliable, user-centric, and mobile-first design streamlining the visitor experience.

 It is one of the success stories of Drupal 7, but this was no time for Drupal to rest on their laurels.
 They released Drupal 8, and now the countdown for Drupal 9 has kick-started — an engine of innovation, recognizing digital as the linchpin of its development strategy.

-Our Net Solutions developers have chosen Drupal for Web Development over other CMSs for many of our projects, so when we heard the news of Drupal 9 release, we were excited to find out what all Drupal brings to the table this time.
+Our Net Solutions developers have chosen Drupal for Web Development over other CMS systems for many of our projects, so when we heard the news of Drupal 9 release, we were excited to find out what Drupal brings to the table this time.

 Drupal 9: Key Features and Business Benefits

 Symfony 3 framework is one of the dependencies of Drupal 8, which is entering the end of life in November 2021.
 The support for Drupal 8 gets lifted around the same time.
 Therefore, it’s the best time to upgrade to Drupal 9